A Riemann-Roch formula for singular reductions by circle actions: Introduction

 This paper is devoted to the computation of the \emph{invariant Riemann-Roch number} of $(M,\omega,\J)$ in terms of the geometry of the associated symplectic quotient \eqref{M0}.
 To introduce it, one has to impose the condition that the cohomology class $[\omega]\in H^2(M,\Z)$ is integral, in which case $(M,\omega)$ is called \emph{quantizable}.
 This condition is equivalent to the existence of a Hermitian line bundle $(L,h^L)$ over $M$ equipped with a Hermitian connection $\nabla^L$ with curvature $R^L$ satisfying the \emph{prequantization condition}

-The Hamiltonian $G$-manifold $(M,\omega,\J)$ is \emph{prequantized} if the action of $G$ lifts to a Hermitian action on $(L,h^L)$ and the moment map $\J:M \rightarrow \g^\ast$ is given in terms of the lifted action by the \emph{Kostant formula} \eqref{Kostant}.
-Upon making the choice of a $G$-invariant almost complex structure $J\in\End(TM)$ over $M$ compatible with $\omega$, one gets a Riemannian metric on $M$ defined by
+The Hamiltonian $G$-manifold $(M,\omega,\J)$ is \emph{prequantized} if the action of $G$ lifts to an action on $(L,h^L,\nabla^L)$ and the moment map $\J:M \rightarrow \g^\ast$ is given in terms of the lifted action by the \emph{Kostant formula} \eqref{Kostant}.
+Upon choosing a $G$-invariant almost complex structure $J\in\End(TM)$ over $M$ compatible with $\omega$, one gets a Riemannian metric on $M$ defined by

 On can then consider the associated \emph{Spin$^c$-Dirac operators} $D^\pm:\Omega^{0,\pm}(M,L)\to\Omega^{0,\mp}(M,L)$ defined in Section \ref{sec:2.3}, which are elliptic first order differential operators, and thus have finite dimensional kernels.
 The action of $G$ on $(L,h^L)$ induces an action on these kernels, and one defines the associated \emph{invariant Riemann-Roch number} as